 To learn about other options for setting up a fund to distribute charitable donations or grants, you may wish to consult a financial advisor or attorney.

-Once you've established your grantmaking activities, you may want to visit the Grantmakers area of the Foundation Center's Web site.
-Here you will find information on how the Center can help you create and host a Web site for your foundation as part of our Foundation Folders Initiative.
+Foundation Center can help you create and host a website for your foundation as part of our Foundation Websites services.
 There is also information on how you can speed up the process of grants reporting by participating in the Center's Electronic Grants Reporting program.
 Many other resources and services for grantmaking foundations can be found in the For Grantmakers section of the Center's site as well.

 See more Knowledge Base articles related to this topic: